Kody Clemens

-Kody Alec Clemens (born May 15, 1996) is an American professional baseball infielder and outfielder for the Philadelphia Phillies of Major League Baseball (MLB).
-He has previously played in MLB for the Detroit Tigers.
-Clemens is the son of seven time Cy Young Award winner Roger Clemens.
+Kody Alec Clemens (born May 15, 1996) is an American professional baseball utility player for the Minnesota Twins of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers and Philadelphia Phillies.
+Clemens is the son of seven-time Cy Young Award winner Roger Clemens.

 Clemens played college baseball for the Texas Longhorns.
 He was selected by the Tigers with the 79th overall pick of the 2018 MLB draft.
 He made his major league debut for the Tigers in 2022, and was traded to Philadelphia after the 2022 season.

-Amateur career
+Early life

 Clemens attended Memorial High School in Houston, Texas.
 Playing for the school's baseball team, he batted .553 during his senior season.
 He was named first team all-district selection in 2013 and was a Perfect Game Honorable Mention for high school in 2013 and 2014.
 He committed to the University of Texas at Austin to play college baseball for the Texas Longhorns.

+College career

-As a freshman in 2016, batted with a .242 batting average and five home runs.
+As a freshman in 2016 he batted with a .242 batting average and five home runs.
 As a sophomore in 2017, Clemens underwent Tommy John surgery.
 However, Clemens did play as the team's designated hitter.
-Clemens had a breakout junior season batting .352 with 23 home runs.
+Clemens had a breakout junior season, batting .352 with 23 home runs.
 These stats earned him Big 12 player of the week.
 On June 7, 2018, Clemens was named a finalist for the Golden Spikes Award and the Dick Howser Trophy.